Case Studies

 Lack of engagement

 Google remains a dominant force among the big five technology companies, but its history is littered with "killed apps" that failed to capture the market's attention.
 In our experience, even a massive parent company cannot save a product if it fails to convert downloads into daily habits—a challenge that has intensified as of 2026.
-TL;DR: Apps are most frequently discontinued when they fail to solve a core problem, leading to terminal low engagement; currently, 71% of users churn within 90 days if the value proposition isn't immediate.
+TL;DR: Apps (a primary keyword here) are most frequently discontinued when they fail to solve a core problem, leading to terminal low engagement; currently, 71% of users churn within 90 days if the value proposition isn't immediate.

 The most famous example of an app Killed by Google is their attempt to build a social media platform with Google+.
 Despite the massive integration with other services, it serves as a cautionary tale for modern developers regarding the "ghost town" effect.